 The pet store adds more humor and world-building.
-The caged earthlings show how normal it is for aliens to lock up people, creating tension and comedy.
+The caged earthlings evoke an uncomfortable comedy as we realize how normal it is to lock up people.
 It also reminds us that the aliens see earthlings as a "lesser species", just another animal to them.